Longtime gymnastics federation president Grandi dies at 85

-LAUSANNE, Switzerland (AP) — Bruno Grandi, the longtime president of the international gymnastics federation who oversaw changing the “perfect 10” scoring system, has died.
+LAUSANNE, Switzerland (AP) — Bruno Grandi, the longtime president of the International Gymnastics Federation who oversaw changing the “perfect 10” scoring system, has died.
 He was 85.

-The FIG said Grandi, the federation’s leader from 1997-2016, died Friday in Italy after an unspecified illness.
+The FIG said Grandi, the federation leader from 1997-2016, died Friday in Italy after an unspecified illness.

 Grandi was “a warm man with a strong sense of justice,” the federation said, praising his reforms to help gymnastics “gain credibility, popularity and universality.”

-Disputes in gymnastics at the 2004 Athens Olympics led to a review of the scoring system and the maximum mark of 10.
+Disputes in gymnastics at the 2004 Athens Olympics led to a review of the scoring system and replacing the maximum mark of 10.

 Under Grandi’s leadership, the gymnastics body also imposed minimum age limits in competition — 16 for females and 18 for males.